1708 – Campaign in the Low Countries

 - Prince Eugène marched from Ath to Soignies with his corps to rendezvous with the convoy.

-- At noon, a large convoy set off from Anderlecht near Bruxelles, escorted by the troops that Prince Eugène had left there under the command of the Prince of Hesse.
+- At noon, a large convoy set off from Anderlecht near Bruxelles, escorted by the troops (including a Saxon corps) that Prince Eugène had left there under the command of the Prince of Hesse.
 It took the road towards Soignies.
 This convoy consisted of:

 - Rosel and Coigny marched by way of Ghent and encamped near Melle, in a position to threaten Eugène's convoy.

 On 7 August